MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 `HKLM\SOFTWARE\Policies\Microsoft\OneDrive\EnableODIgnoreListFromGPO`

 > [!NOTE]
 > This setting gives you more flexibility than the [Block syncing of specific file types setting](block-file-types.md) in the admin center.
 Also, with this setting, users don't see errors for the excluded files. <br> This setting doesn't support upload of Office files that are being excluded.
-All other file types are supported.

-### Exclude specific kinds of folders from being uploaded

-This setting lets you enter keywords to prevent the OneDrive sync app (OneDrive.exe) from uploading certain folders to OneDrive or SharePoint.
-You can enter complete names, such as "setup.exe" or use the asterisk (*) as a wildcard character to represent a series of characters.

-If you enable this setting, the sync app doesn't upload new folders that match the keywords you specified.
-New files in existing folders that match the keywords won't be uploaded.

-No errors appear for the skipped folders, and the folders remain in the local OneDrive folder.

-The OneDrive sync app must be restarted after this setting is enabled for the setting to take effect.

-If you disable or do not configure this setting, the sync app uploads all supported folderssetting, all supported files in all synced folders will be uploaded.

-Enabling this policy creates a list of strings under the following path:

-`HKLM\SOFTWARE\Policies\Microsoft\OneDrive\EnableODIgnoreFolderListFromGPO`

-### Hide the "Deleted files are removed everywhere" reminder
+All other file types are supported.### Hide the "Deleted files are removed everywhere" reminder

 When a user deletes local files from a synced location, a warning message appears that the files will no longer be available across all the devices of the user and on the web.
 This setting lets you hide the warning message.